rrthomas/sam/SAM.md

 A positive address `n` refers to the `n`th item, starting from zero at the bottom of the stack.

-A negative address –`n` refers to the `n`th stack item, counting from 1 at the top of the stack.
+A negative address –`n` refers to the `n`th item, counting from 1 at the top of the stack.

 A valid address is one that points to a valid instruction.